 If you’ve applied for a payment plan for your student loans, you’ve probably come across the term “partial financial hardship.”
 “Financial hardship” can have a pretty broad definition, and the addition of “partial” makes it even harder to pin down.
 Simply put, it just means that your monthly loan payment—under the standard 10-year plan—would be unaffordable for you.
 For example, if you had $200k in federal loans and had borrowed them at 7% interest, your monthly payment would be about $2,322/month; you can see why that might be considered a hardship!

 Federal Student Aid doesn’t want to make your loan repayment impossible, but they do want you to have some skin in the game: enter the Partial Financial Hardship.
 Income-Driven Repayment (IDR) Plans calculate your monthly student loan payments as a percentage of your discretionary income, which is the difference between your adjusted gross income (AGI) and 150% of the poverty line for your state and family size.
-For the PAYE plan, the Partial Financial Hardship is 10%, for IBR it’s 10 or 15%, depending on when you borrowed.
-When you apply for either of those two IDR plans, your payment must fall below the standard 10-year plan amount, or you won’t qualify for the new plan.
+For the PAYE plan, the Partial Financial Hardship is 10%.
+When you apply for PAYE, your payment must fall below the standard 10-year plan amount, or you won’t qualify.
 For example, using the same loan info as before:

 Confused?
 Don’t worry about it!
 Your student loan guides at Navigate are always just a phone call away and can help you determine if you have a Partial Financial Hardship, and will create a tailored repayment strategy just for you.